Qatar - Country Commercial Guide

 • Training

-• Telemedicine, E-health technology, and data management
+• E-health technology,

-• Insurance (expatriate insurance and short-term, tourist/travel insurance)
+• Insurance (expatriate insurance and short-term, tourist/travel insurance).

 Opportunities